day8/re-frame/docs/api-builtin-effects.md

 # Builtin Effects

-In addition to the functions is `re-frame.core`, re-frame provides built-in effects which also contribute to the API.
+In addition to the API provided by `re-frame.core`, re-frame provides a small number of built-in effects which also contribute to the API.

 ## <a name="dispatch-later"></a> :dispatch-later